thefrontside/microstates/README.md

 ## Type transitions

-You can define transitions for class types.
-Inside of a transition, you can invoke transitions on other microstates that are composed onto this microstate.
-You can use the fact that composed microstates always return root microstates to chain transitions.
+You can define a transition for your types using a method.
+Inside of a transition, you can invoke transitions on sub microstates.

 ```js
 import { create } from "microstates";